blaze/blaze/docs/design/blaze-catalog.md

   is not efficient.
 * Caching of array data in memory, with user-configurable memory limits.
+* The cache needs tooling, users should be able to control how much space is in the cache, see the usage, etc.
+* Caching is implicit, but with an explicit way to skip the cache if you'll just use data once.

 ### Implementation

 * Implemented as pure Python code, using other Blaze components.
+* Initial implementation is close to the style of Hugo's ArrayManagement repo, not using a sqlite database for now.

 Interface
 ---------